Arsenal on this day in history. The March Files.

 5 March 1910: Archie Devine won his one and only cap.
 In his career he had 14 transfers and played for 11 different clubs.

 5 March 1927: Arsenal 2 Wolverhampton 1.
-FA Cup 6th round on the way to the first ever final.
+FA Cup 6th round on the way to Arsenal’s first ever final.
 Blyth and Butler scored in front of 52,821 – Highbury’s largest crowd of the season.
+Two days later Arsenal lost 0-7 to WHU.

-5 March 1938: A 4-0 home win over Stoke took Arsenal top – as Arsenal moved on to win the league.
+5 March 1938: A 4-0 home win over Stoke took Arsenal top – as Arsenal moved on towards winning the league.
 Carr, Griffiths (2) and Drake got the goals.
 It was the last of a seven match unbeaten run.

 5 March 1949: Burnley 1 Arsenal 1 (Lishman).
 After 3 consecutive wins, Arsenal started a run of 6 draws and 1 defeat in 7 games.